BlueKYGirl/counting_sheep/README.md

 This Form linked to a Google Sheet containing all the data in a tabular format.
 This was then converted to a CSV file upon completion of the data gathering stage.
 That Sheet can be viewed here:

 [Sleep Tracking Sheet](https://docs.google.com/spreadsheets/d/1xQZa-SgVZmOvIJ1EnW7v3I0bptejfR9Ju3zafn3GvIk/edit?usp=sharing)

+The column headings used in the data analysis correspond to the recorded metrics and to supplements and sleep behaviors.
+The following labels may help the reader going forward if they are defined and explained:

+awake_pct (percentage of recorded sleep time spent in a wakeful state)

+rem_pct (percentage of recorded sleep in REM, or Rapid Eye Movement sleep; this is also known as stage 3 sleep)

+core_pct (percentage of recorded sleep in core, or stage 1 and stage 2 light sleep)

+deep_pct (percentage of recorded sleep in deep stage 4 sleep)

+Supplements that were tracked include oral melatonin capsules (3mg), oral magnesium capsules (250mg), Neuriva combination oral supplement capsules (contains melatonin, l-theanine, and ashwagandha), and chamomile tea.
+These were all taken with a physician's knowledge and consent and I was informed about what could be taken together and what could not.

+Sleep hygeine behaviors tracked included baths, showers, and guided sleep meditation through a meditation app.
+For the scope of this study, which focuses on behaviors immediately before bedtime, caffeine consumption, exercise, and afternoon naps were not examined.
+Those are known to impact sleep quality and are certainly worth investigating in a future study.

 ### Necessary Installs